Pregnancy SmartSiteTM

 Contact your provider if you have symptoms of adult Still disease.

-If you have already been diagnosed with the condition, you should call your provider if you have a cough or difficulty breathing.
+If you have already been diagnosed with the condition, you should contact your provider if you have a cough or difficulty breathing.

 Prevention